-In this age, where the web has become essential for so many companies, Internet abuse in the workplace can have various negative effects.
+In this age, where the web has become essential for so many companies, internet abuse in the workplace can have various negative effects.
 It can adversely impact employee morale, corporate security, and overall productivity.
-So, it’s important to discuss Internet use policies and how HR can address issues related to Internet usage.
+So, it’s important to discuss internet use policies and how HR can address issues related to network usage.

 - A Salary.com survey reveals that 64% of employees visit non-work-related websites during office hours.

 - Nielsen research reveals that 29% of employed adults access pornographic material on work computers.

 - Charles Schwab, a multinational financial services company, said that 92% of people planning to trade mutual funds would do so online during work hours.

 - A Pew Research Center survey reveals that 31% of holiday shoppers buy gifts using the Internet from work.

 Unfortunately, these figures might not improve over time.
 According to Statista, only 7% of households in the U.S. have around 25 MBPS of download speed.
 Now, when it comes to streaming media, people will need a high-speed connection like a T-1 or T-3 line, which can usually be accessed in corporate environments.